martyn-hash/The-link/replit.md

 - Scheduling Exclusion: The nightly project scheduler filters out inactive services (`isActive: false`), preventing automated project generation for deactivated services.
 - Schema Migration Support: Automatic migrations create the `inactive_reason` enum type and add `inactiveReason`, `inactiveAt`, and `inactiveByUserId` columns to `client_services` table.

+### Project Inactive Management

+A permission-controlled system for marking projects as inactive, preventing them from being included in automated scheduling and workflows while maintaining full audit trails.
+Implementation follows the same pattern as Service Inactive Management for consistency:
+- Three Required Inactive Reasons: Projects can be marked inactive with mandatory reason selection: "Created in Error", "No Longer Required", or "Client Doing Work Themselves".
+- Permission Control: Only users with `canMakeProjectsInactive` permission can deactivate projects, providing role-based access control.
+- Automatic Metadata Population: Backend auto-populates `inactiveAt` timestamp and `inactiveByUserId` when a project is marked inactive.
+- Due Date Clearing: `dueDate` is automatically cleared to NULL when a project is deactivated.
+- Chronology Logging: Project status changes are logged to project chronology with formatted messages (e.g., "Project was marked inactive - Reason: No Longer Required").
+- UI Status Display: Inactive projects show a red-backgrounded status section with formatted reason and deactivation date on the project detail page.
+- Validation & Data Integrity: Backend validates that `inactiveReason` can only be set when `inactive` is true, and ensures all inactive metadata is cleared when reactivating projects.
+- Scheduling Exclusion: The `getActiveProjectsByClientAndType` storage method filters out inactive projects (`inactive: false`), ensuring inactive projects are excluded from automated scheduling and single-project-per-client constraints.
+- Notification Cancellation: When a project is marked inactive, all associated scheduled notifications are automatically cancelled to prevent unnecessary communications.
+- Schema Migration Support: Automatic migrations create the `inactive_reason` enum type for projects and add `inactiveReason`, `inactiveAt`, and `inactiveByUserId` columns to `projects` table, plus `canMakeProjectsInactive` column to `users` table.

 ## External Dependencies

 ### Third-Party Services